LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

-sometime useful to change transparently the behaviour of a smart card connection, for example to establish automatically a secure channel, or filter and modify on the fly some APDU commands or responses, or the smart card ATR. pyscard uses theDecorator design pattern to dynamically change the behaviour of a smart card connection.
+sometime useful to change transparently the behaviour of a smart card connection, for example to establish automatically a secure channel, or filter and modify on the fly some APDU commands or responses, or the smart card ATR. pyscard uses the decorator design pattern to dynamically change the behaviour of a smart card connection.
 A CardConnectionDecorator modifies the behaviour of a CardConnection object.
 For example, the following CardConnectionDecorator overwrites